 Trade and other receivables are recognised at fair value, which is normally the original invoiced amount or amount advanced, less any provision for expected credit losses.
-A provision for expected credit losses of trade receivables is established when there is objective evidence that the group will not be able to collect all amounts due according to the original terms of receivables.
 The group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
-Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or a financial re-organisation, default or delinquency in payments are also considered indicators that the trade receivable is impaired.
 The carrying amount of the asset is reduced through the use of the provision for expected credit losses, and the amount of the loss is recognised in the income statement in "operating costs".
-When a trade receivable or other receivable is uncollectible, it is written off against the provision for expected credit losses
+When a trade receivable or other receivable is uncollectible, it is written off against the provision for expected credit losses.